ac3lab/ac3lab.github.io/_posts/singular_post/2024-01-17-post_58_worldcup_final.md

 The data extraction process can be considered the easiest one.
 It is because Statsbomb provides a Python package called <a href="https://github.com/statsbomb/statsbombpy" target="_blank">statsbombpy</a> that allows us to extract the data directly from the repository based on the match_id that they provide in the repository.
 The extraction would be as follows:
 </p>

-{% include figure.html path="assets/img/Posts_Images/2024-01-17-post_58_worldcup_final-Images/data-extration-statsbombpy.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-17-post_58_worldcup_final-Images/data-extration-statsbombpy.png" class="img-fluid rounded z-depth-1" %}

 Data preparation (to the passes network)